Ciechan/BCGestureRecognizerSequencer/README.md

 BCGestureRecognizerSequencer
 ==========

-BCGestureRecognizerSequencer provides a simple way to detect gestures sequences, like left swipe followed by right swipe or tap followed by long press.
+BCGestureRecognizerSequencer provides a simple way to detect sequence of gestures, like left swipe followed by right swipe or tap followed by long press.

 BCGestureRecognizerSequencer has a notion of step interval - maximum elapsed time between consecutive gesture recognition.
-It provides delegate methods for sequence steps recognitions, timeouts and cancelation - see the header file for details.
+It provides delegate methods for sequence steps recognitions, timeouts and cancelation - see the header file for details, or checkout the demo project.

 ## How To Use